doriszh0/cse15l-lab-reports/Week-9-Lab-Report.md

     grep -C 0 "OK" score.txt > grep-score.txt
     TESTS=`grep -o "[0-9]" grep-score.txt`
-    echo "You failed 0 tests out of $TESTS tests" echo "Your grade is 100%!" fi
+    echo "You failed 0 tests out of $TESTS tests" echo "Your grade is $TESTS/$TESTS" fi
 ```
 > If `grep-score.txt` is empty, then that means the student passed all of the tests.
 We still want to get the number of total tests, so instead of looking for `"Tests run:"`, we look for `"OK"` because if all the test pass, the JUnit output would have the line `OK (__ tests)`, where there would be a number in place of the `__`.
 That's why we do `grep -C 0` again but for `"OK"`, and we just overwrite the previous grep-score.txt file with the new output.

 > Next, similar to the process described above, we use `grep -o "[0-9]"` on grep-score.txt to get the number of total tests.
 Because there should only be one number this time, we do not need the `*` after `[0-9]`.
 Another difference because there should only be one number is that we can just directly save the grep output in the variable `TESTS`.

-> Finally, we print out the results of the tests in the terminal, showing how many tests failed out of the total number of tests (always fail 0 tests), as well as the grade in percent form (always print 100%).
+> Finally, we print out the results of the tests in the terminal, showing how many tests failed out of the total number of tests (always fail 0 tests), as well as the grade in fraction form (fraction will always equal 1).

 <br/><br/>